 Unusual Patterns of Physical Ailments

 When the substance drops below a certain threshold, physical withdrawal symptoms may also manifest in addition to mental withdrawal symptoms.
 Common physical withdrawal symptoms are headaches, body temperature changes, shaking, and increased or decreased appetite.
-Just like with mental symptoms, if you recognize cyclical symptoms, addiction is likely.
+Just like with cognitive symptoms, if you recognize cyclical symptoms, addiction is likely.

 Secrecy and Social Isolation

-Many addicts are actually aware that they have a problem, at least to some degree.
+Many addicts are aware that they have a problem, at least to some degree.
 And due to societal pressure, many are even ashamed of it.
 Unfortunately, rather than confronting the problem, most addicts choose to hide the activity due to the shame, which leads to withdrawing from social life.
-If a friend or family member suddenly becomes secretive or less accessible, be on the look out for addiction.
+If a friend or family member suddenly becomes secretive or less accessible, be on the lookout for addiction.